Decentralized Finance

 • Decentralized finance uses blockchain to guarantee secure financial transactions within the network, while traditional finance relies on laws, regulatory bodies (Federal Reserve and Securities Exchange Commission [SEC]), and financial institutions to act as the trust source—guarantors of secure transactions.

 The idea for decentralized finance was born around 2017 after the emergence of the Ethereum blockchain enabled the rise of decentralized applications.
 The term itself was coined in an August 2018 Telegram cast of ETH developers and entrepreneurs.
-The DeFi industry has continued to grow rapidly since then and is now expected to grow to $800 billion in 2022.
+The DeFi industry has continued to grow rapidly since then.

 Learn More